 Recently I received a Request for Proposal (RFP) to help name a startup company that I felt was too broad in its approach and though I declined the project, I wanted to provide the company with value regardless.
 As such, I sent the following brief suggestions that I hoped would be helpful…

 At the start of the process you’ll want to put everything on the table, creating a massive list of words related to your product/service, your mission and the emotion you want to elicit from customers.
-This will serve as the primordial soup from which meaningful names may generate, but don’t be afraid to cross off a majority of the names that do as what you are looking for are the most meaningful.
+This will serve as the primordial soup from which meaningful names may generate, but don’t be afraid to cross off a majority of the names as what you are looking for are the most meaningful.

 Often when naming companies I recommend a target of 10–15 *high quality* names rather than 25–50 total names.
 It’s too easy to pad a list with names that are so-so, intentionally or not.
 Some of the naming tools available online generate hundreds (thousands) of not-useful names and you want to have a solid block of names that WILL help your business speak to the right customers….your Ideal Customer Profile.